 2Use Two-Step Verification to Sign in iCloud

-Apple has especially designed this full proof system to secure their user’s personal data and information. iCloud Two-Step authentication is a standard approach to securing data.
-When you log in your account using a new device, iCloud would ask you for your password and a 6-digit verification code.
+Apple has especially designed this full proof system to secure their user's personal data and information. iCloud two-step authentication is a standard approach to securing data.
+When you log in your account using a new device, iCloud would ask you for your password and a 4-digit verification code.
 This verification would be displayed almost instantly on your trusted device, so only you can log in.
 Only your trusted devices you would only require to log in using the assigned password.
-This is the answer to all those who were wondering how secure is iCoud?
+This is the answer to all those who were wondering how secure iCloud is.

 Since Find My iPhone seems to be the culprit in this case, it is advisable that to turn this application off.
 Find My iPhone gives a direct access to hackers to guess your password with unlimited attempts.